Prayer Times

 How to know fajr namaz qaza time?

-Fajr prayer times starts once the prescribed Fajr time ends at sunrise.
+Fajr starts once the prescribed Fajr time ends at sunrise.
 Wait 15–20 minutes after sunrise to avoid the short prohibited period, then pray the missed Fajr.
 It is recommended to complete it before Dhuhr, although it can be offered later if necessary, following fiqh guidelines

 When do Magrib Namaz timings begin and end today?